StefanBirsan/SnakC/README.md

-What does the project have until now:
+## What the Project Has Until Now:

--We got a hold of how SDL works
+- We got a hold of how SDL works
--We render a grid where in witch the snake should play around -We rendered the snake
+- We render a grid where the snake should play around
+- We rendered the snake
--We managed to make a function to make the snake larger -We managed to make the snake move
+- We managed to make a function to make the snake larger

-We have to:
+- We managed to make the snake move

--Make the snake not get out of the grid
+- The snake no longer gets out of the grid
--lose if we try to head bumb the snake
--make the apple and maybe score
+- We regeneate the snake if we lose and lose our score
+- We have a score and a apple

+## To Do:

+- Highscore
+- Menu
+- Pause